 - Full Yogic breath will allow you to become aware of the full capacity of your lungs and start controlling the way you breathe.
 Lie down on your back and put one hand on your stomach and one on your chest.
 Now breathe, focus on your chest.
 Make the chest hand rise up as you inhale, and sink back down as you exhale.
 Then do the same with your stomach hand.
 Once you got these different movements, start inhaling into the stomach, then continue to inhale into your chest and finally into the space of the collar bones.
 Keep a long and steady exhale.
 Practice up to 20 full breaths.

 - Nadi Shodana or alternate nostrils breath.
 This breathing technique will allow you to widen your breath and to find balance both physically and mentally.
 Use your right thumb to block the left nostril and right ring finger to block the right nostril.
 The index and middle finger can be rested on the space in between the eyebrows.
 Start by blocking the left nostril and inhale into the right.
 Change, block the right nostril and exhale through the left.
 Inhale into the left and then change and exhale through the right.
 This is 1 round.
 You can keep going until you reach 20 rounds.

 We hope these techniques are helpful and if you wish to practice with us, Irina, our yoga teacher will be happy to share more with you.
-For more information about our Yoga sessions click here .
+For more information take a look at our Yoga sessions.

 We hope to see you soon and hear your stories about your breaths 😊